 I’m back in Vancouver after a fantastic weekend in Calgary.
-I went to Calgary with 6 other friends of mine from Vancouver for the Calgary Stampede.
-I was also so so incredibly lucky to be hosted by Tamania from Urdu Mom and also hang out with my friends from residency program here in Vancouver!
+I went to Calgary with 6 friends of mine from Vancouver for the Calgary Stampede.
+I was incredibly fortunate to be hosted by the awesome Tamania from Urdu Mom!

 GO TO THE CALGARY STAMPEDE

-If you haven’t heard of the Calgary Stampede – you need to check out more details HERE.
-It is the largest outdoor western/cowboy event, filled with carnival eats, traditional cowboy rodeo, evening shows, music festivals and so much more!
-It is probably the busiest s time to be in Calgary, AB and wherever you will go people will be dressed in cowboy hats and boots.
-It’s a great vibe in the city, and i attended some events with my friends!
+If you haven’t heard of the Calgary Stampede – you can find more information about it HERE.
+It is one of the best summer destinations in Calgary!
+It’s the largest outdoor western/cowboy event, filled with carnival eats, a traditional cowboy rodeo, evening shows, music festivals and so much more!
+It is probably the busiest time to be in Calgary, AB and wherever you go, people are dressed in cowboy hats and boots.
+It creates such a fun vibe in the city!
+My friends and I attended several events – so fun!

 VISIT THE ROCKY MOUNTAINS

-Now while you are in Calgary, I highly recommend renting a car and taking a day trip out to the Rockies.
-The absolute must see place is Lake Louise in Banff National Park, and it is about 1.5-2 hours drive away from Calgary.
-But, beware of crowds.
+I highly recommend renting a car and taking a day trip out to the Rockies.
+My favourite place is Lake Louise in Banff National Park, it is about a 2-hour drive from Calgary.
+But, be forewarned, it is busy!
 We reached Lake Louise at 7:55 am (which meant we were on the road at 6 am), and the parking lots were already full!
-They do have over flow parking lots, from which you can shuttle to Lake Louise, but that can add an extra 20-30 minutes to your “commute”.
+They do have overflow parking, from which you can shuttle to Lake Louise, but that can add an extra 20-30 minutes to your “commute.”
 Regardless, it was worth it!!

-Lake Louise is a glacial Lake, and gets its turquoise colour from the abundant minerals that are in it.
-It’s magnificent from the ground but just as magnificent from a hike.
+Lake Louise is a glacial Lake that gets its turquoise colour from the abundant minerals that are in it.
+This is not photoshop, it truly is this magnificent!

-We decided, based on my friend’s recommendation, to do a hike up to the Lake Agnes Tea House.
-This hike is all uphill and is 3.8 km long.
+We decided to hike up to the Lake Agnes Tea House.
+This hike is all uphill and 3.8 km long.
 It can take about an hour and is an intermediate level hike.
-En route, you get stellar views of the Rockies and abundant wildlife (no bears though because it’s too busy with humans).
+The views of the mountains are incredible with an abundance of wildlife (no bears though because it’s too busy with humans).
 There is also another lake called Mirror Lake about 3/4 of the way up.

 And then a beautiful waterfall as you approach the tea house.
 The tea house is at the top of the waterfall, adjacent to the Agnes Lake.
-You can enjoy a nice cafe meal at the tea house and the soup and sandwich combo was much needed after that hike!
+You can enjoy a nice cafe style meal at the tea house.
+The soup and sandwiches were delicious!

 CHECK OUT HERITAGE PARK

 The other thing that I did in Calgary was visit Heritage Park.
-This park is essentially a museum but all outdoors.
+This park is essentially a museum but completely outdoors.
 The various buildings are donated by the original owners and are a representation of life in the late 1800’s and early 1900’s.
-You know I’m obsesed with antiques so this was basically my dream come true!
-If you have kids and are travelling to Calgary, I highly recommend spending a full day here and going prepared with a picnic lunch etc to make the most out of your day!
+You know I’m obsessed with antiques, so this was basically my dream come true!
+If you have kids and planning a trip to Calgary, I highly recommend spending a full day here and going prepared with a picnic lunch to make the most of your day!